Are you thinking about selling now? Evolv Technologies Holdings Inc. (EVLV) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Evolv Technologies Holdings Inc. (NASDAQ:EVLV) dipped -0.72% to close Friday’s market session at $6.94, lower as compared to yesterday’s close.
-The stock price fluctuated between $6.87 and $7.0809 throughout the trading session with the volume trading being 1309950 shares, which represented a significant variation when compared to the three months average volume of 1.58 million shares.
-The firm’s stock price fluctuated 11.22% within the last five trades and 9.29% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 122.44% in the last 6 months and 16.84% was added to its value over the previous 3 months.
-EVLV stock is trading at a margin of 4.85%, 10.50% and 63.17% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Evolv Technologies Holdings Inc. (NASDAQ:EVLV) raised 2.25% to close Friday’s market session at $6.81, higher as compared to yesterday’s close.
+The stock price fluctuated between $6.65 and $6.8782 throughout the trading session with the volume trading being 620787 shares, which represented a significant variation when compared to the three months average volume of 1.49 million shares.
+The firm’s stock price fluctuated -2.58% within the last five trades and 12.56% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 145.85% in the last 6 months and 16.81% was added to its value over the previous 3 months.
+EVLV stock is trading at a margin of 0.92%, 7.07% and 57.74% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023